salamelek/tradingAIPython/README.txt

 	4) Walk forward permutation test
 		Just to make sure of the results, we can permutate the validation data.
-		Our algo should outperform the vast amjority of the permutations of the validation data.
+		Our algo should outperform the vast majority of the permutations of the validation data.
 		The difference in strategies will be much smaller than before, since this is data that has not been optimised on.
 Of course, the better it outperforms the permutations, the best the strategy is.